mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 ## Proposal

-On a high level, this proposal introduces two new concepts:
+On a high level, this proposal is based around two new concepts:

-1. Introduce the concept of a Capacity Pool for sharing capacity among partitions of a single physical device.
-Drivers/controllers will typically create a pool that specifies all the capacities of a physical device and then define the logical devices available for DRA.
-The logical devices will define how much capacity will consume from the capacity pool, and separately specify the capacity published for the logical device.
-During allocation, a device can only be allocated if the pool has sufficient free capacity to match what the device needs.
+1. Capacity pool, which is a construct for defining the capacities available for sharing among partitions of a single physical device.
+Drivers/controllers will typically create a capacity pool that specifies all the available capacities of a physical device and then define the partitions available for DRA.
+Each partition will specify how much capacity it will consume from the capacity pool, which allows the scheduler to keep track of available capacity in a pool and decide whether a partition can be allocated.
+A device will separatly set the capacities that is published for the partition.

-1. Introduce the concept of mixins, which will devices and resource pools can reference to extend the properties they define explicitly.
-The goal is to reduce the duplication and overall footprint of `ResourceSlices`.
+1. Mixins, which allows devices and resource pools to reference a mixin object that defines some properties and that when used, will extend the properties they define explicitly on the device or resource pool.
+The objective is to reduce the duplication and overall footprint of `ResourceSlices`.

 The implementation of these concepts requires several changes to the ResourceSlice API:

-1. Introduce three new fields on the `ResourceSliceSpec`.
+1. It introduces three new fields on the `ResourceSliceSpec`.
 First, `SharedCapacityPools` defines a list of `CapacityPools`, each of which defines a set of capacities that devices can draw from. `CapacityPoolMixins` and `DeviceMixins` defines mixins for capacity pools and devices.